tbensky/PrologScheduling/README.md

 I look at Prolog on
-and off, sometimes with a fair amount of intensity for a few weeks, then I set it down again for a while.
-I've been doing with for the better part of 30 years!
+and off, sometimes with a fair amount of intensity for a few weeks, then I set it down again for a long spell.
+I've been doing this for the better part of 30 years!
 Ouch!

 This repo actually contains the very first Prolog program I've ever written.
-I do not mean this in a historical sense.
-The program was written during the summer of 2022 (so recently)!
-I actually use it to help with ongoing scheduling work I do as part of my job.
+I am not reminiscing here. from 30 years ago, about some Borland .pro file I found on an old 5 1/4" disk.
+This first program was written during the summer of 2022!
+Yes, it took me this long to do something useful with Prolog: a program that I actually use to help with ongoing scheduling work I do as part of my job.